Manicure and Pedicure: Pros and cos of having manicure and pedicure

 15 Oct 2019

-People though who have a photosensitive disorder or take a photosensitive drug should of avoid their use.
+People though who have photosensitive disorders or take photosensitive drugs should of avoid their use.

-I hope all the above have been useful for you to decide whether you should continue, stop or even start having cosmetic nail procedures.
+I hope all the above have been useful for you to decide whether you should continue, stop, or even start having cosmetic nail procedures like manicure and pedicure.